alex-gutev/live_cells/README.md

 first build of the widget to create the cell instance.
 Calls to `cell()` during subsequent builds return the same instance returned by the corresponding cell creation function during the first build.

-This is best explained with an example.
+This is best explained with an example:

 ```dart
 class Example extends CellWidget {